dloscutoff/pipdoc/docs/Getting Started.md

 # Getting started

-There are a couple of ways to run Pip online, or you can clone the repository and run it locally.
+There are a few ways to run Pip online, or you can clone the repository and run it locally.

 ## Online interpreters

-The quickest way to get started using Pip is at [Try It Online!](https://tio.run/#pip) (Thanks, Dennis!)
+The quickest way to get started using Pip is at [Attempt This Online](https://ato.pxeger.com/run?1=m724ILNgwYKlpSVpuhZoFJQGAA).
+(Thanks to [pxeger](https://github.com/pxeger) for adding Pip support to ATO.)
+Type your program in the Code box, enter command-line arguments as a JSON-formatted list of strings in the Arguments box, and enter command-line flags (again, as a JSON list of strings) in the Options box.
+If you want to take input from stdin, put it in the Input box.
+Click Execute to run your code.

+Another online interpreter that supports Pip is [Try It Online](https://tio.run/#pip).
+(Thanks to [Dennis](https://github.com/DennisMitchell) for adding Pip support to TIO.)
+It works similarly to ATO, except that both flags and arguments go in the Arguments section and should be placed in separate boxes, not JSON-formatted.
 Note, however, that the version of Pip on TIO is [Pip Classic](pip-classic), which doesn't have any of the updates and new features since 2018.

-An up-to-date version of Pip is hosted at [Replit](https://replit.com/@dloscutoff/pip).
+An up-to-date version of Pip with a command-line interface is also hosted at [Replit](https://replit.com/@dloscutoff/pip).
 Clicking the run button will drop you into an interactive mode session, which prompts for arguments and code and then executes the program.
-After execution completes, you can run another program using one of the command-line invocation styles below.
+After execution completes, you can run another program using one of the invocation styles below.

 ## Command-line